haocai1992/AI-drug/README.md

 ## Interactive Dashboard
 I used Plotly Dash to build an interactive dashboard to visualize my dataset and deliver analysis insights.
 Dash is Python-based framework for building analytical web applications, and it's free!
 The completed dashboard can be viewed at [https://ai-drug-dash.herokuapp.com/](https://ai-drug-dash.herokuapp.com/).

+How to use this dashboard?
+First, choose an visualization metric from the top left control panel.
+You can use either the number of companies, or the amount of investment in all visualization plots.
+Next, choose a region or countries.
+This can be done either by selecting from the control panel, or by clicking/box selection in the map plot (to reset your selection, click empty spot in the map).
+Finally, choose a R&D category.
+This can be done either by selection from the control panel, or by clicking a bar in the bottom-left category plot, which will also update the keyword graph for this category.
+The company information table in the middle will also update with these selections, so that you can narrow down your company list for research.
+Have fun!

 <p align="center">
 <img src="/imgs/dashboard.png">
 </p>